emanpecson/quorum-bots-docs/README.md

 ### To-do

 These pages represent the introduction to our documentation website.
-An easy way to contribute is to simply add or modify the displayed text to make it _better_.
+One easy way to contribute is to simply add or modify the displayed text to make it _better_.

 ### Structuring the page